backstage/backstage/docs/overview/roadmap.md

 and [TechDocs](https://backstage.io/docs/features/techdocs/techdocs-overview)).
 Included as part of this milestone:

-- The cadence of minor/weekly/daily releases to provide clarity on the frequency and expectations for future versions of the platform and its defining modules.
+- Deciding on the cadence of minor/weekly/daily releases to provide clarity on the frequency and expectations for future versions of the platform and its defining modules.
 - The support model to set the expectations from the adopters in their respective use cases.